 Although the series was also criticized for showcasing that people who suffer from bipolar have some kind of special talent in them, a positive message shown by the series where her colleagues are supportive regarding her disorder was highly praised.
 To prepare for the role, Claire Danes had to learn the nuances of playing someone who has bipolar disorder.
 She also personally consulted with the female CIA officer whom the Carrie Mathison character was loosely based on.
 IMDb has rated the show with 8.3 out of 10.

 This movie created a lot of buzz and was highly applauded by The Academy and people all over the world for showcasing the life of people with mental disorders.
 The movie deals with topics not usually seen in a mainstream movie with an ensemble cast of many A lister actors like Robert De Niro, Bradley Cooper and Jennifer Lawrence.

-In the movie Bradley Cooper plays Pat, a man with bipolar disorder while Jennifer Lawrence plays Tiffany who is suffering from depression.
-It is a highly acclaimed movie which empathises with mental illness where both the protagonists are suffering from different mental disorders.
-In the movie both characters find it hard to cope with their disorder.
-It also depicts the complication brought by the illness in people’s relationship.
-In addition, Robert De Niro, who plays Cooper’s father, is shown with symptoms of obsessive-compulsive disorder (OCD) , including strong superstitions and pathologic gambling.
-Overall Silver Lining Playbook isa must watch.
+In the movie, Bradley Cooper plays Pat, a man with bipolar disorder while Jennifer Lawrence plays Tiffany who is suffering from depression.
+It is a highly acclaimed movie that empathizes with mental illness where both the protagonists are suffering from different mental disorders.
+In the movie, both characters find it hard to cope with their disorder.
+It also depicts the complication brought by the illness in people’s relationships.
+In addition, Robert De Niro, who plays Cooper’s father, is shown with symptoms of obsessive-compulsive disorder (OCD), including strong superstitions and pathologic gambling.
+Overall Silver Lining Playbook is a must-watch.
 This movie has been rated 7.7 on IMDb.